Bruno Silva (footballer, born May 1991)

-Bruno Gonçalo Fernandes Silva (born 4 May 1991 in Faro) is a professional footballer who currently plays as a fullback for Almancilense in the Campeonato de Portugal.
+Bruno Gonçalo Fernandes Silva (born 4 May 1991) is a professional footballer who currently plays as a fullback for Almancilense in the Campeonato de Portugal.

+Career

+Silva was born in Faro.
+On 30 November 2014, he made his professional debut with Marítimo B in a 2014–15 Segunda Liga match against Santa Clara.
 He joined Almancilense from Martimo as a free agent in the summer of 2015.
 Since then, he has played 18 games for the club, scoring 2 goals.

-Football career

-On 30 November 2014, Silva made his professional debut with Marítimo B in a 2014–15 Segunda Liga match against Santa Clara.